Ghosts (Siobhán Donaghy album): Background and production

-Their working relationship was also impacted by Sanger's issues with mental health and addiction.
-His mother died prior to production, and he had developed a heroin addiction.
-Sanger entered rehab twice during the album's recording.
-Donaghy said he was "pretty unpredictable", and that she was "afraid he would kill himself" by overdosing.
-She said there was no consistency in the way they recorded, explaining: "Sometimes he'd get back at the end of the night and we'd work in the morning, or sometimes start in the evening and work through the night.
+"[T]here was never any consistency in the way we made music.
+Sometimes he'd get back at the end of the night and we'd work in the morning, or sometimes start in the evening and work through the night.
 It was a very frustrating way to work, but it did bring out some pretty intense emotions in me.
 You know, I was living in someone else's home and not really enjoying it, yet at the same time I was really pleased with the music we were making.
 I think Ghosts wouldn't be such an emotive record if it hadn't been made like that."